Haw Par Corporation: Collapse of Slater Walker

 The parent company Slater Walker was collapsed after the secondary banking crisis of 1973–75; the company was bailed out by the Bank of England.
 For Haw Par Brothers International itself, financial irregularities were exposed, for which former chairman Tarling was jailed for 6 months in 1979.
 Since 13 December 1978, the company has been chaired by Singaporean banker, Wee Cho Yaw.
 As of 30 March 2020, Wee, through his family investment vehicle, owns 36.23% of the company's shares.

 Subsidiaries, brands and products

 Kwan Loong (均隆) originated from a different listed company of the same name (Kwan Loong & Co., 均隆號), which was acquired in March 1972.
 It produces medicated oil, specifically 驅風油, literally "oil that expels headaches."
+Earlier medicated oil products, such as Axe Brand Universal Oil translated the oil as "universal oil" (in that the ointment could be used for a wide variety of ailments).